 ExpressVPN is a beginner-friendly service with simple apps and streamlined installations.
-Their website and software are intuitive and devoid of any cryptic options.
+Their website and software are intuitive and don’t use any cryptic options.
 This makes their service accessible to everybody, from casual browsers to streamers and tech-savvy gamers.
 The on-site FAQ section needs some work, though.
 The live support team could also improve their technical problem-solving skills.

 Do you have a quick question about ExpressVPN?
 We’ve answered some of the most frequently asked questions about ExpressVPN down below.
 Simply click on a question to view the answer.

-Yes, you can watch Netflix with ExpressVPN and access the Netflix offer of, for example, the United States.
+Yes, you can watch Netflix with ExpressVPN and access the Netflix offer of the United States and other countries.
 ExpressVPN has plenty of extremely fast servers all over the world, which makes it easy to stream Netflix content wherever you are.

 You can easily download torrents with ExpressVPN.
 Because of the incredible speed of their servers, this will also go very quickly.
 When using ExpressVPN, you’ll also be able to enjoy the protection of ExpressVPN while downloading, which ensures you’ll be almost completely anonymous.

 ExpressVPN does not offer dedicated IP addresses.
 Many people use a dedicated IP to watch Netflix with their VPN.
 With ExpressVPN you won’t need a dedicated IP address to do that.

 If you want a dedicated IP address to avoid captchas and other forms of extra verification, you can look for a VPN that does offer dedicated IP addresses, such as NordVPN.